ShonP40/Car-Assistant/README.md

 - `Enable` - Enable or disable the PIR sensor
 - `GPIO` - The GPIO pin the PIR sensor is connected to
 - `MQTT` - The MQTT topic to publish the motion status to
+### CPU Temperature
+- `Enable` - Enable or disable reporting the CPU temperature sensor value
+- `MQTT` - The MQTT topic to publish the CPU temperature to
+### CPU Frequency
+- `Enable` - Enable or disable reporting the CPU frequency value
+- `MQTT` - The MQTT topic to publish the CPU frequency to
 ### Modem MQTT topics
 - `Info` - The MQTT topic to publish the modem info to
 - `CCID` - The MQTT topic to publish the modem CCID to